anjandebnath/LLMAgent/Readme.md

 ### Technical Specification
-we will actually perform the ETML process twice: once for the clustering component and once for the text summarization.
+we will actually perform the ETML process twice:
+1. Once for the clustering component and
+2. Once for the text summarization.

-Doing it this way means that we can use intermediary storage in between the steps, in this case, AWS S3 again, in order to introduce some resiliency into the system.
-This is so because if the second step fails, it doesn’t mean the first step’s processing is lost.
+`Doing it this way means that we can use intermediary storage in between the steps, in this case, AWS S3 again, in order to introduce some resiliency into the system.
+This is so because if the second step fails, it doesn’t mean the first step’s processing is lost.`

 ### How advanced Airflow features helps in ELML process